AWS Elemental White Papers

 Implementing Live-to-VOD Services

 Today, replaying a scene from a live TV broadcast is as simple as hitting the rewind button and catching up on a favorite show is just a menu option away.
-This white paper details how Elemental Delta, a video delivery platform designed to optimize the monetization, management and distribution of multiscreen video across IP networks, enables video providers to efficiently implement live-to-VOD offerings both on-premises and in the cloud.
+This white paper details how AWS Elemental Delta, a video delivery platform designed to optimize the monetization, management and distribution of multiscreen video across IP networks, enables video providers to efficiently implement live-to-VOD offerings both on-premises and in the cloud.

 The video and television industries are changing so rapidly, it’s no longer possible for broadcasters, content programmers and pay TV operators to keep pace through capital investments in video processing equipment alone.
 This white paper explores how software-defined video (SDV) solutions offer a way around the dilemma between long-term investments in video delivery technology and short-term return on investment.